kini5gowda/TruZe/README.md

   year={2021}
 }

-The directory ZSLsplits contains splits for both UCF101 and HMDB51.
-The directory TRXsplits, ARNsplits contains splits to run FSL using the splits directly on TRX and ARN respectively.
+The ZSL.txt, FSL.txt contains ZSL and FSL splits respectively for both UCF101 and HMDB51.